Contact: Portland, OR, 734.395.0770, firstname.lastname@example.org

 Contact: Santa Rosa, CA, firstname.lastname@example.org

-Greer Ryan, Sustainability Research Associate, provides scientific and policy support to the Center’s Population and Sustainability team.
+Greer Ryan, Renewable Energy and Research Specialist, provides scientific and policy support to the Center’s Population and Sustainability team.
 She holds a bachelor’s in molecular environmental biology from the University of California at Berkeley and a master’s in environmental science from the School of Public and Environmental Affairs at Indiana University.
 In addition to interning with the Center in 2013 before she joined us on staff, she worked as a research assistant in several environmental science labs and as an intern at NRDC.

 Contact: Portland, OR, 812.345.8571, email@example.com